High Altitude Trek in Nepal

 Groups are crossing over the Cholo Pass on Everest Trek

-What are the treatments of AMS?
+What are the treatments for AMS?

 • The million-dollar saying is ‘go down, go down, and go down’.

-• Stay where you are and do not ascend if you have moderate AMS.
+• Stay where you are, and do not ascend if you have moderate AMS.

-• If one is badly stuck, we could only “buy time for him/her to go down by the use of (a) injectable or oral steroid (dexamethasone at the dose of 4 to 8 mg 6 hourly), (b)oxygen, (c) Diamox, (d) pressure bag (Gamow bag and (e) diuretics (a drug which makes one pee)
+• If one is badly stuck, we could only “buy time for him/her to go down by the use of (a) injectable or oral steroid (dexamethasone at the dose of 4 to 8 mg 6 hourly), (b) oxygen, (c) Diamox, (d) pressure bag (Gamow bag), and (e) diuretics (a drug which makes one pee)

-• Nifedipine, a drug used commonly in hypertension could be used in a setting of HAPE at the dose of 10 mg three to four times per day.
+• Nifedipine, a drug used commonly in hypertension, could be used in a setting of HAPE at the dose of 10 mg three to four times per day.

 • Gastritis is the most common side effect of dexamethasone and can be effectively talked about with the use of drugs like ranitidine.

-• Breathing Oxygen reduces the effects of altitude illness.
+• Breathing oxygen reduces the effects of altitude illness.

 • Ibuprofen is also effective at relieving altitude headaches.